-Therefore, yellow represents the joy, the presence of God, and God’s anointing, whereas gold represents God’s holiness, divine nature, and his majesty.
-Gold and or yellow cloth is sometimes used in the place of white to celebrate the holiest days of the year (i.e., Easter and Christmas).
+Therefore, yellow represents joy, the presence of God, and God’s anointing, whereas gold represents God’s holiness, divine nature, and majesty.
+Gold and or yellow cloth is sometimes used in place of white to celebrate the holiest days of the year (i.e., Easter and Christmas).

-Fire is primarily yellow (and orange) in color and gold is the most precious of metals and has a similar appearance.
+Fire is primarily yellow (and orange) in color, and gold is the most precious metal.

 Gold is a precious metal valued for its beauty and workability.
 The temple was arrayed in gold, so it is no surprise that the New Jerusalem is described as being made of gold (Revelation 21:18, Revelation 21:21).

 The symbolism of yellow in the Bible is also referred to in I Peter 1:7.